tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Article 12: Notice requirements

-- A. The registered accounting firm must notify the authority in writing within seven days from the date of any change in the information submitted to the authority on the accounting firm Chapter registration application form regarding the name of the registered accounting firm, its address, website address, e-mail or the names of the partners in the office.
+- A. The registered accounting firm must notify the authority in writing within seven days from the date of any change in the information submitted to the authority on the accounting firm registration application form regarding the name of the registered accounting firm, its address, website address, e-mail or the names of the partners in the office.
 - B. The registered accounting firm must notify the authority in writing immediately upon filing a lawsuit against the registered accounting firm, any of its partners, executive managers, or audit managers if the subject matter of the lawsuit is related to the office’s business or the practice of the audit profession.
 - C. The authority may, upon receipt of a notification under clauses (a) or (b) of this article, do the following: